dilekyoruk/picories/README.md

 # Picories
-This is a sample project for Coyotiv School of Engineering
+This is a sample project for Coyotiv School of Engineering.

 ## DESCRIPTION